maxchaor/electron-title-bar-tutorial/README.md

-# Electron Windows Custom Title Bar Example
+# Electron Custom Title Bar Example

 The code from my YouTube video about creating a custom title bar in an Electron Windows application!
 Feel free to talk trash about my bad styling as I am not a